AmeyMhatre96/concepts/src/chapter_5.md

 # .NET Core Security

+.NET Core provides flexibility to support authentication, authorization in varying ways
+1. Custom setup including middleware based authentication Custom setup is required when you want to use custom authentication scheme or custom authorization logic or both.
+    This is the most flexible approach but requires more work.
+    You can realize this approach by using middleware based authentication and authorization.

+2. Microsoft identity
+    Microsoft identity is a framework for managing user identities.
+It enables authentication and authorization for your apps.
+It also provides a framework for handling user accounts that supports account confirmation, password reset, and more.

+3. External Auth2 providers
+    External authentication providers are services that authenticate users for you.
+They include Google, Facebook, Twitter, and more.
+They're often referred to as social logins.

 ## Microsoft Identity

 Microsoft Identity is a framework for managing user identities.
 It enables authentication and authorization for your apps.
 It also provides a framework for handling user accounts that supports account confirmation, password reset, and more.